 Online reputation management – facts and statistics

-1. Up to 92% of all search engine traffic is controlled by Google.
+1. Google controls up to 92% of all search engine traffic.

-3. An impression is formed based solely on the first page of search engine results by 90% of people.
+3. 90% of people form an impression based on the first page of search results.

 Effective online reputation management will ensure that the first page of search results are positive and people will want to use your services.
 If they’re not and negative search results are prominent, including negative reviews, poor customer feedback, bad press and negative headlines, they won’t.
 It’s as simple as that.